SaschaKrug/django-component-kit/README.md

 *Since: 0.3.0*
 When a template is rendered as a partial, the 'is_partial' attribute is set.
+Partials can be rendered directly via the `PartialResponse` class.

 ## Usage
 You can directly write the partial inside the main component at any point in the template.
 Only if the `inline` argument